Munawwar/browser-tools-mcp/browser-tools-server/README.md

 - `POST /accessibility-audit` - Run a WCAG-compliant accessibility audit on the current page
 - `POST /performance-audit` - Run a performance audit on the current page
 - `POST /seo-audit` - Run a SEO audit on the current page
+- `POST /inspect-elements-by-selector` - Returns HTML and CSS information for elements matching a given CSS selector

 # Audit Functionality